-The United States is a Contracting Party to the Northwest Atlantic Fisheries Organization or NAFO.
-NAFO is an intergovernmental fisheries science and management body whose convention applies to most fishery resources in international waters of the Northwest Atlantic, except salmon, tunas/marlins, whales, and sedentary species, such as shellfish.
-Currently, NAFO has 12 contracting parties from North America, Europe, Asia, and the Caribbean.
-NAFO's Commission is responsible for the management and conservation of the fishery resources in the NAFO Regulatory Area (in waters outside the Exclusive Economic Zones (EEZ)).
+The United States is a Contracting Party to NAFO.
+NAFO is an intergovernmental fisheries science and management body whose convention applies to most fishery resources in international waters of the Northwest Atlantic, except salmon, tunas/marlins, whales, and sedentary species such as shellfish.
+Currently, NAFO has 13 contracting parties from North America, Europe, Asia, and the Caribbean.
+NAFO's Commission is responsible for the management and conservation of the fishery resources in the NAFO Regulatory Area (in waters outside the exclusive economic zones (EEZ)).
 Figure 1 shows the NAFO Regulatory Area.